isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 It was around this time that my youngest sister, Chie, came to visit me in Zenshoen, and she was surprised to see how poor my life was.

-"Toshio, your father wanted me to give you this."
+"Toshio, your father asked me to give you this."

-She gave me 20,000 yen as she left.
+She handed me 20,000 yen as she left.
 Although I knew the source of the money was clearly part of her salary, I had no choice but to accept her lie.

 It's been about two weeks since I enrolled.
 I was greeted by three young men and women who approached my seat during the break.